-Winter presents special hazards.
-Plan ahead and be prepared for a winter visit to Bruce Peninsula National Park.
+Winter presents different hazards.
+You need to plan and prepare for a winter visit to Bruce Peninsula National Park.
 The trails and roads in the park are not regularly patrolled.
-Exercise caution and be careful, especially near water.

 Do not approach the edge!

-- Winter activity can be strenuous.
+Winter activity can be strenuous.
 Walking through deep snow takes a lot of energy.
-Know your limits.

 Make sure you’re equipped to survive many hours in the cold.

 Here is a list of some useful items: